Shopping Cart

 Impro is an excellent book for someone just starting out in improv, and worthwhile reading for people who've been doing it for a while.
 Discusses a lot of basic theory, and explores the nature of spontaneity.

-Keith Johnstone's involvement with the theatre began when the Royal Court Theatre, commissioned a play from him.
+A must-read for anyone remotely interested in the performing arts.
+Keith Johnstone calls on us to bring the creativity and whimsy of improvisation into all corners of our lives and art.
+His involvement with the theatre began when the Royal Court Theatre, commissioned a play from him.
 This was in 1956.
-A few years later he was himself Associate Artistic Director, working as a play-reader and director, in particular helping to run the Writers' Group.
+A few years later Keith Johnstone was himself Associate Artistic Director, working as a play-reader and director, in particular helping to run the Writers' Group.
 The improvisatory techniques and exercises evolved there to foster spontaneity and narrative skills were developed further in the actors' studio, then in demonstrations to schools and colleges, and ultimately in the founding of a company of performers, called The Theatre Machine.

 What people say: